rouven0/TruckSimulatorBot/app/messages/en-US/welcome.md

 Your level represents your reputation.
 The higher it is, the more money you receive from jobs.
 If you make mistakes, your level will be lowered.

 Driving is pretty simple.
-Just use the <:logo_round:955233759278559273>**`/drive`** command and press all those fancy buttons and follow the instructions.
+Just use </drive:966656844946882593> and press all those fancy buttons and follow the instructions.
 If you have questions, feel free to ask in the [support server](https://discord.gg/FzAxtGTUhN).

 Ready to start?
 Click the button below and have a lot of fun on the roads.